BrainWorks 2026

 • Studies highlighting bias, limitations, failure cases, and negative results.

-Whole day thematic event encompassing BraTS and AIMS-TBI 2026.
+Whole day thematic event encompassing AIMS-TBI and BraTS 2026.

 Automated identification of Moderate to Severe Traumatic Brain Injury lesions (AIMS-TBI) 2026